gdlol/MessageHub/ReadMe.md

 ```
 Browse http://127.84.48.1

-The default configuration fetches the official Element Matrix client with custom config and serve it along with the home server.
+The default configuration fetches the official Element Matrix client with custom config and serves it along with the home server.
 You could use other clients with home server URL http://127.84.48.2.

 Currently the home server will create and save an identity (Ed25519 key) locally on first login.
 The user ID resembles the format of a Matrix user ID (@user_id:matrix.org).
 Example:
 ```